Richkwokkk/weather-data-aggregation-system/README.md

 ### 1. Content Server

-The Content Server reads weather data from JSON files and sends it to the Aggregation Server using HTTP PUT requests.
-It implements a retry mechanism and uses Lamport Clock for logical time synchronization.
+The Content Server is responsible for reading weather data from JSON files and sending it to the Aggregation Server using HTTP PUT requests.
+Key functionalities include:

+- **Data Reading**: It reads JSON data from specified files, ensuring that the data is correctly formatted and valid.
+- **Data Transmission**: Implements a retry mechanism to handle transient failures when sending data to the Aggregation Server.
+It uses a Lamport Clock to maintain logical time during data transmission.
+- **Error Handling**: The server can handle invalid JSON data gracefully, logging errors and skipping invalid entries.
+- **Concurrency**: Supports multiple instances to send data concurrently to the Aggregation Server.

 ### 2. Aggregation Server

-The Aggregation Server receives weather data from Content Servers, stores it, and serves it to GET Clients.
-It implements data persistence, recovery mechanisms, and a "janitor" process to remove stale data.
+The Aggregation Server receives weather data from multiple Content Servers, stores it, and serves it to GET Clients.
+Its main features include:

+- **Data Storage**: It maintains a persistent storage of received data in JSON format, allowing for efficient retrieval and management.
+- **Data Recovery**: Implements mechanisms to recover data from active and backup files in case of failures.
+It can handle both valid and invalid data formats.
+- **Janitor Process**: A background process that periodically removes stale data that hasn't been updated for a specified duration (30 seconds), ensuring that the data remains current and relevant.
+- **Client Handling**: Manages incoming client connections and processes GET and PUT requests, responding with appropriate HTTP status codes and data.

 ### 3. GET Client

 The GET Client retrieves weather data from the Aggregation Server using HTTP GET requests.
+Its functionalities include:

-It can request data for specific weather stations or retrieve all available data.
+- **Data Retrieval**: It can request specific weather data for individual stations or retrieve all available data.
+- **Response Processing**: Handles server responses, updating the Lamport Clock based on the server's response and extracting the relevant JSON data.
+- **Error Handling**: Implements retry logic for failed requests and can handle various HTTP response codes.
+- **Data Display**: Provides functionality to print the retrieved JSON data in a user-friendly format, allowing users to filter by specific station IDs.

 ### 4. Lamport Clock

 A logical clock implementation used for maintaining causal ordering of events in the distributed system.
+The Lamport Clock ensures that all events are timestamped correctly, allowing the system to resolve conflicts and maintain consistency across distributed components.

 ## Custom JSON Parsing (for bonus mark)